margato/orders-microservice/README.md

 # orders microservice

-This is a microservice that receives orders in a fictitious e-commerce.
+This is a microservice that receives orders in a fictitious e-commerce environment.

 The main goal of this project is to study software architecture concepts.